Lucy Burns: Early life and education

 Burns was born in New York to an Irish Catholic family.
 She was described by fellow National Woman's Party member Inez Haynes Irwin as "a woman of twofold ability.
 She speaks and writes with equal eloquence and elegance. [...]
 Mentally and emotionally, she is quick and warm. [...]
 She has intellectuality of a high order; but she overruns with a winning Irishness which supplements that intellectuality with grace and charm; a social mobility of extreme sensitiveness and swiftness."

 She was a gifted student and first attended Packer Collegiate Institute, or what was originally known as the Brooklyn Female Academy, for second preparatory school in 1890.
 Packer Collegiate Institute prided itself on "teaching girls to be ladies", and they emphasized religious education while advocating more liberal ideals such as educating "the mind to habits of thinking with clearness and force."

 Burns also met one of her lifelong role models, Laura Wylie, while attending Packer Collegiate Institute.
 Wylie was one of the first women to go to Yale University Graduate School.
 Burns also attended Columbia University, Vassar College, and Yale University before becoming an English teacher.

-Burns taught at Erasmus High School in Brooklyn for two years.
+Burns taught at Erasmus Hall High School in Brooklyn for two years.
 While Burns enjoyed the educational field, she generally found the experience to be frustrating and wanted to continue her own studies.
 In 1906, at age twenty-seven, she moved to Germany to resume her studies in language.

 In Germany, Burns studied at the Universities of Bonn and Berlin from 1906 to 1909.
 Burns later moved to the United Kingdom, where she enrolled at Oxford University to study English.
 Burns was fortunate enough to have a very extensive educational background as her father, Edwards Burns, supported her and financed her international education.

-Early on activism
+Early activism

 Burns's first major experiences with activism were with the Pankhursts in the United Kingdom from 1909 to 1912.
 While attending graduate school in Germany, Lucy Burns traveled to England where she met Emmeline Pankhurst and her daughters, Christabel and Sylvia.
 She was so inspired by their activism and charisma that she dropped her graduate studies to stay with them and work in the Women's Social and Political Union, an organization dedicated to fighting for women's rights in the United Kingdom.
 She started selling their newsletter Votes for Women, and joined a protest on June 29, 1909, where she was arrested.